Pelorus Jack (HMS New Zealand mascot): Biography

 Pelorus Jack was a puppy when he was donated to HMS New Zealand by a New Zealander living in England, Mr J. Pomeroy.
 He was named after Pelorus Jack, a Risso's dolphin that famously led ships through the Cook Strait from 1888 to 1912.

-On 5 February 1913 King George V visited and inspected HMS New Zealand and met Pelorus Jack.
+On 5 February 1913, King George V visited and inspected HMS New Zealand and met Pelorus Jack.
 He sailed on the ship's maiden voyage in 1913.
-During a port visit to Johannesburg, South Africa, a ceremony was held where Pelorus Jack was presented with a studded collar.
-The studs spelt the word 'Onward and was inscribed with, "Pelorus Jack, HMS New Zealand, from New Zealanders in the Transvaal, March 1913."
-In Wellington a local New Zealand boy scout brigade presented him with a hei-tiki which was attached to his collar.
+During a port visit to Johannesburg, South Africa, a ceremony was held in which Pelorus Jack was presented with a studded collar.
+The studs spelt out the word "Onward" and were accompanied by the inscription "Pelorus Jack, HMS New Zealand, from New Zealanders in the Transvaal, March 1913."
+In Wellington a local Boy Scout brigade presented him with a hei-tiki, which was attached to his collar.

-In August 1914 Pelorus Jack was onboard during the Battle of Heligoland Bight.
-He lived onboard HMS New Zealand from 1913 to 1916, becoming a loyal and much loved companion for the crew.
+Pelorus Jack lived aboard HMS New Zealand from 1913 to 1916, becoming a loyal and much loved companion for the crew.
+He was present during the Battle of Heligoland Bight, the first Anglo-German naval engagement of World War I.